 That’s why it’s important to count on the assistance of a local lawyer who can help determine responsibilities and calculate the damages you should claim.

-Navigating the complexities of a dog bite claim can be difficult, but at Christie Farrell Lee & Bell, our experienced dog bite lawyers can help you understand your rights and pursue the compensation you deserve.
+Navigating the complexities of a dog bite claim can be difficult, but at Christie Farrell Lee & Bell, our experienced dog bite lawyer in Indianapolis can help you understand your rights and pursue the compensation you deserve.
 Contact us today for a free consultation and let us help you seek the justice you deserve.